zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 **Note**: EdX also uses the Django web application framework.
 Tables that are built into the Django framework are not documented here unless we use them in unconventional ways.

-All of our tables will be described below, first in summary form with field types and constraints, and then with a detailed explanation of each field.
+All of our tables are described below, first in summary form with field types and constraints, and then with a detailed explanation of each field.
 For those not familiar with the MySQL schema terminology in the table summaries:

 `Type`